The Routledge Handbook of Collective Intelligence for Democracy and Governance

 - Examine critically the potential for new forms of governance to increase the ability of public authorities to harness collective intelligence and thus help public authorities

-Inform about the real potential for collective intelligence approaches to help public authorities, by broadening readers’ understanding of what is collective intelligence, and by sharing the latest social science insights and a systematic review of relevant literature.
+- Broaden readers’ understanding of collective intelligence, sharing the latest social science insights and a systematic review of relevant literature

-Incentivize the public sector to think and act collectively by engaging with citizens, the private sector, the academic sector, CSO’s, and all relevant actors that can contribute to smarter policies.
+- Incentivize public servants and others contributing to policy making to think and act in more collaborative ways with citizens, the private sector, academia, CSO’s, and all relevant stakeholders that can contribute to smarter policies;

-Provide teaching material and opportunities to meet with, inspire and train civil servants and policy makers.
+- Provide teaching material and opportunities to inspire and train policy makers, civil servants, students, and activists.